 The government should do better and provide more training and resources to ensure that the police, doctors, court officials, social workers, and child welfare authorities respond properly to allegations of child sexual abuse.
 Pakistan’s children deserve a safe childhood.

-Every day, women in Pakistan are discriminated against and arrested, physically attacked and killed, simply for making choices about their bodies and the way they live their lives.
+Every day, women in Pakistan are discriminated against and arrested, physically attacked, and killed, simply for making choices about their bodies and the way they live their lives.
 It’s no secret that acts of honor killings and domestic violence are widespread, under-reported, and mostly go unpunished.
 The Thomson Reuters Foundation Poll reported that Pakistan is the third most dangerous country for women in the world.
 More than 1,000 women and girls are murdered in “honor killings” every year and 90 percent of Pakistani women suffer from domestic violence.
 Pakistan has failed time and time again to help women get the justice they so rightly deserve.

 Discrimination against minorities

 Religious minorities including Shia Muslims, Hindus, Sikhs, Christians, and Ahmadi Muslims are among the most persecuted communities in Pakistan.
 Authorities routinely arrest, jail, and charge them for blasphemy and other offenses because of their religious beliefs.
-In several instances, the police have been complicit in harassment and filing of false charges against Ahmadis, or stood by in the face of anti-Ahmadi violence.
+In several instances, the police have been complicit in harassment and filing of false charges against Ahmadis or stood by in the face of anti-Ahmadi violence.
 Targeted violence, mass murders, extrajudicial killings, abduction, rapes, and forced conversion are all common practices against minorities.
 Pakistan needs to take urgent measures to improve the condition of religious minorities.

 Rural areas in Pakistan remain much poorer than urban areas.
 Many Pakistanis live in poverty because the country’s wealth is often concentrated among a few rich families.
-The remainder of Pakistan’s impoverished citizens are dependent on the wealth of those families, resulting in 35 percent of Pakistanis living below the poverty line.
-Additionally, Pakistan’s corporations, landlords and wealthy entities pay less taxes, leaving Pakistan’s poor citizens to pay more taxes in their place.
+The remainder of Pakistan’s impoverished citizens is dependent on the wealth of those families, resulting in 35 percent of Pakistanis living below the poverty line.
+Additionally, Pakistan’s corporations, landlords and wealthy entities pay fewer taxes, leaving Pakistan’s poor citizens to pay more taxes in their place.

 An estimated 70 percent of households still drink bacterially contaminated water.
 53,000 Pakistani children under five die annually due to poor water and sanitation.
 Pakistan ranks number 9 in the list of top 10 countries with the lowest access to clean water.
 In 2019, the district administration failed to check the sale of unhygienic meat in parts of Sialkot City.

 Butchers were selling the meat of sick animals at higher rates instead of the price fixed by the administration.
 A visit to different markets revealed that most butchers were selling unhygienic meat and were also involved in profiteering.
 There is virtually no official check on the slaughtering of sick and weak animals by butchers and residents are being supplied unhygienic meat.
 Water is pumped into the veins of animals slaughtered in private places to increase their weight and then the meat is sold in various areas.
 Also, the meat is transported to retailers in pushcarts without proper cover.
 The lack of checks and balances by authorities has resulted in an increase in meat prices.
 Officials are making money from butchers who allow sales of meat from sick animals by giving the official stamp to them.
-Consumption of such meat is not only forbidden, but also harmful for human health.
+Consumption of such meat is not only forbidden but also harmful to human health.

 The harsh and grim reality is that Pakistan has forgotten about Islam.
 Our Muslim leaders and Pakistanis claim to follow the religion of Islam, but continue to rob poor people.
 There is corruption in law enforcement and healthcare.
 Research uncovered the widespread presence of corruption in hospitals servicing low-income communities.
 It also found that out of 342 people surveyed, one-third encountered corruption in the form of paying bribes during admissions.
-People paid these bribes to doctors, hospital staff and even nurses.
+People paid these bribes to doctors, hospital staff, and even nurses.
 These are not the teachings of Islam as corruption and greed are forbidden in the Quran.

 Unquestionably, it is they who are the corrupters, but they perceive [it] not.
 Quran.
 (2:12)